 How do I book a tattoo?

-Start with an email.
-Please include what it is you would like to get, how large, where on your body, and if you would like blackwork or color.
+Begin with an email.
+Please include what it is you would like to get, how large in inches, where on your body, and if you would like blackwork or color.
 If you have questions or concerns feel free to ask right away.
 I love learning the inspiration behind a piece if you would like to share, but I ask you to keep that in a separate section of your email after your tattoo description.
 Please be patient with me responding to your email.
 I am not able to get back to everyone.

 Placement and size of your tattoo should always be considered.
 Many clients have been choosing unique tattoo placement that compliments both their bodies and the pieces.
 Getting a tattoo in certain areas, though, is not advised.
 Tattoos wear very quickly on the hands and feet, and depending on the location and individual can disappear in parts.
 Tattoos on areas with a lot of movement, like a joint, or areas with scarring or stretch-marks are more likely to blur out as they heal or age, so are not advised for fine line work.
 Tattoo inks are not lightfast and will fade in the sun over time if not protected.
 As we all age our tattoos will begin to fade and blur over time.
 Making a tattoo large enough to accommodate this natural aging process will keep your tattoo legible over time.